emadmohamedii/GitHubEventsiOS/README.md

 3. **Presentation Layer**: Consists of **ViewModels** and **SwiftUI Views**.
 The ViewModel handles the business logic and binds data to the views.
     - Example: `EventListViewModel.swift` manages the event data, loading states, and error handling for the UI.

-### Dependency Injection
-The app uses **Resolver** for dependency injection, which helps in keeping the code loosely coupled and facilitates better testability by enabling easy mocking of components.

 ## Usage

 - The app fetches GitHub events and displays them in a list.